Dart-Code/Website/_docs/settings.md

 ## dart.flutterTestLogFile

 This enables logging of `flutter test` which is used to run unit tests from VS Code.
 This is useful when trying to diagnose issues with unit test executions.
 For more information on capturing logs, see [Flutter Test Logging](/docs/logging/#flutter-test).

+## dart.pubTestLogFile

+This enables logging of `pub run test` runs.
+This is useful when trying to diagnose issues with unit test executions.
+For more information on capturing logs, see [Pub Test Logging](/docs/logging/#pub-test).

 ## dart.observatoryLogFile